Lexus Dealership Goes Too Far by Reprogramming Infotainment Screens to Show Hideous Ad

 What’s the problem with a little advertising?

-Unlike a sticker and license plate surround with “Bill Byrd Kia” on it, the infotainment screen isn’t a 5 min job you can do mindlessly on the weekends during a car wash.
+Unlike a sticker and license plate surround with “Bill Byrd Kia” on it, the infotainment screen isn’t a 5 min job you can knock out on a Saturday morning during a car wash.
 Lexus of Orange Park posted a video after the many disgruntled customers complained, showing you how to remove the atrocious advertisement.

 Removing the ad requires computers, files, USB flash drives, and other non-car things not to be accosted by the ad.
 Granted, this ad isn’t the biggest deal in the world, but not many drivers want to spend their first moments with a new car digging through the infotainment system, looking for some obscure setting.
 But for those drivers who enjoy the technical aspects of their car, this may not be a difficult job at all.